 There are no processed meats in this chili, no bacon bits or salty chips or processed "cheese."
 Instead, this turkey chili recipe relies on organic ground turkey and seasonal butternut squash for a moreish meal you're sure to love not the moment you make it, but reheated for lunch the next day (if there's any left over, that is!)

-And since there is perhaps no better feeling than tucking into a warm bowl of goodness while the weather turns gloomy, cold, and rainy outside, this butternut squash and turkey chili recipe is going to be your new favorite meal to make on special autumn days--whether you're watching a football game, cozying up to a movie, or having a big day at the pumpkin patch or apple orchard.
+Trust us: when the weather is gloomy, cold, and rainy outside, this butternut squash and turkey chili recipe is where it's at – whether you're watching a football game, cozying up to a movie, or having a big day at the pumpkin patch or apple orchard.

 Although often thought of as the centerpiece for Thanksgiving, turkey is a delicious and healthy meat that can be enjoyed in a variety of recipes year round.
 In fact, quality organic and pasture-raised turkey is a suitable swap for the traditional ground beef or pork in many recipes, such as spaghetti Bolognese, burgers, tacos, and, of course, chili.

-Other superstar turkey chili recipe ingredients include quinoa to create the perfect texture plus more protein and omega-3 fatty acids, spicy jalapeno to give your metabolism a kick, and a variety of warming and flavorful spices, such as cinnamon and cayenne.
+Other superstar turkey chili recipe ingredients include quinoa for protein, omega-3 fatty acids, and toothsome texture, as well as spicy jalapeño to give your metabolism a kick5, and a variety of warming and flavorful spices, such as cinnamon and cayenne.